Customize error pages

 Any modification you make to these areas impacts all error messages.
 For example, if you modify the font style of the message, the message in all of the error pages then uses the new font style.

-If you're an Secure Internet Access Enterprise administrator, you can configure the appearance of SIA error pages.
+You can configure the appearance, language, and some of the text that appears for a SIA error page.
 An error page appears when a user attempts to go to a website that violates access control settings or is a known or suspected malware, phishing, or C&C communication security threat.
 Error pages appear for known or suspected domains that are configured in the policy with a Block action and the Error Page response.
 For details, see Error page customization.

 Any modification that you make to an element or item of an error page is applied to all SIA error pages.
 For example, if you select a specific font for the message that is provided in an error page, all error pages use that font for the message.